April 22, 2022

 When you get a feature request, first ask "Why?" and then find ways to uncover answers to these deeper questions.
 Look for indications from user metrics, identify patterns of behavior, and conduct usability sessions to watch how users react to existing or proposed features in a real environment.
 From there, you can determine if the feature request makes sense for your product and you may even uncover new ideas that can solve the underlying problem even better than the initial request.

-In almost every usability testing we’ve conducted for our clients there has been a moment when the user has said one thing while doing the exact opposite.
+In almost every usability testing session we've conducted for our clients there has been a moment when the user has said one thing while doing the exact opposite.

 The fact is that humans are not good at accurately representing their experiences through words.
-That’s because we all have our blindspots - the unconscious habits, motives, and thought patterns that drive our behaviors.
+That's because we all have our blindspots -- the unconscious habits, motives, and thought patterns that drive our behaviors.

 If you ask a user how they would get to a certain piece of information on a website, they might tell you they would follow your intended architecture for that task perfectly.
 But when you leave them to figure it out on their own you might find they wander from one point to another in search of the information.